antongale/arcade-exerion/README.md

 Thank you to the following members of the community: Boogermann, misterretrowolf, Jotego, JimmyStones, atrac17 & BirdyBro.

-KiCAD PCB schematic & FPGA core for the MiSTer platform developed by Anton Gale.
+KiCAD PCB schematic & FPGA core for the MiSTer & Analogue Pocket platforms were developed by Anton Gale.

 The schematics are available in as part of the ARCADEPCB repo found at https://github.com/antongale/ARCADEPCB

 <h2>Compatible Platforms</h2>
 <li>Analogue Pocket</li>